lmeasures/Docker-Workspaces-Boilerplate/README.md

 # Codeshare POC w/ Docker and Scripted Automation

+> Additional information is available in `./apps/README.md`, relating specifically to the creating and running of apps within this monorepo

 ## What's in this boilerplate?
 - Example Common library
 - Example CRA React Apps